sebastian-c/RaCA-validation/README.md

 ## Running a validation script

 Every folder has a name based on the file it is validating.
 In the base directory, there is a file called `knitscript.R`.

-This script has a spot (FILENAME) to place the file you are interested in (with no file extension).
-Running the script will allow you to run the script and convert the Markdown output to HTML and PDF.
-You may only convert to PDF if you have a LaTeX distribution and Pandoc installed.
+* Download the zip file and unzip it to a directory of your choice.
+* Open the project via the .RProj file.
+* Change the assignment in `knitscript.R` to the your filename with no file extension.
+If your file is called `myfile.csv`, change the line to `FILENAME <- "myfile"`.
+* If you do not wish for either HTML or PDF output, comment out the lines underneath the headings which do that by placing a `#` in front of them.
+* Run the script.
+It should produce the output you desire.